Cytosis

-There are three main types of cytosis: endocytosis (into the cell), exocytosis (out of the cell), and transcytosis (through the cell, in and out).
+Cytosis (as the biological suffix ‑cytosis) is used in words that describe either the quantity or condition of cells (e.g., leukocytosis, erythrocytosis) or processes that move material across cellular membranes.
+The three cellular transport processes are endocytosis (into the cell), exocytosis (out of the cell) and transcytosis (through the cell).
+Related endings include -osis (as in necrosis, apoptosis) and -esis (e.g., diapedesis, emperipolesis, cytokinesis).

 Etymology and pronunciation

-The word cytosis (/saɪˈtoʊsᵻs/) uses combining forms of cyto- and -osis, reflecting a cellular process.
+The suffix -cytosis (/saɪˈtoʊsᵻs/) uses combining forms of cyto- and -osis, reflecting a cellular process.
 The term was coined by Novikoff in 1961.

 Processes related to subcellular entry or exit

 Endocytosis

 Endocytosis is when a cell absorbs a molecule, such as a protein, from outside the cell by engulfing it with the cell membrane.
 It is used by most cells, because many critical substances are large polar molecules that cannot pass through the cell membrane.
 The two major types of endocytosis are pinocytosis and phagocytosis.